tonytw1/osm-jigsaw/README.md

 Nicely illustrates that Richmond Park is a large area which falls across multiple London boroughs.

 Twickenham Rowing Club
-Correctly places the rowing club on the Eel Pie Island matching it's coallocate address.
+Correctly places the rowing club on the Eel Pie Island matching it's colloquial address.

 Yosemite National Park
 Correctly placed in California.